-Now in our second decade, the Wine School has grown to become an institution in the food and beverage industry.
+Now in our second decade of providing top-tier classes and programs to aspiring wine pros, the Wine School has become an institution in the food and beverage industry.
 Our influence is felt not only in Philadelphia, but in several of the top wine regions in the world.
 We are very proud that graduates have gone on to become winemakers, sommeliers, distributors, importers, and more.

 We can mix a bit of fun with our classes because we have the bona fides to back it up.
-Our real mission in this world is to educate consumers and professionals without the pretentiousness normally found in such classes.
+Our real mission in this world is to educate consumers and professionals without the pretentiousness normally found in the wine world.
 Based on the demand for our programs and courses, we expect to have that opportunity for a long time to come.

 The Wine School Team

 Keith Wallace, Founder